Dark-Gran/Secretkeeper/README.md

 "Secret for a secret".
 Keeps only a single row, but shows the old text to the submitter before it is overwritten by the new one.
-Saves timestamp (serves as ID) and encrypted text (to be specified).
+Saves a timestamp and an encrypted text (AES+Base64).

 Supports Jasypt (PBEWithMD5AndDES) for DB password encryption (app must be run using the encryption key).